ECrownofFire/ecf/README.md

     * Email on registration (need `gen_smtp`)
     * Logging stuff (most likely through lager)

+The templating system is currently very inefficient, going over the entire document multiple times, once for each replacement variable.
+It would be better to scan for the next `{{`, look for what's between it and `}}`, and then replace and move on to the next set.

+A rework of the current templating system for conditional inclusion would be very useful.
+I don't think a full templating engine (e.g. ErlyDTL) is necessary, but it would reduce the number of round-trips to the server as well as reduce necessary JS on the client if conditions (mainly on permissions) were added.

+It would also probably be nice if including other files were possible, because the current system where the templates are split up between multiple files is kinda awkward.

 So that ECF is reasonably useable, I'd like to add the following as well:
 * Editing posts (and displaying time/user)
 * Messaging (needs backend)